Krishna-2992/FutureFi/README.md

     <!-- - should erase the state data variable from: totalAssetsBought, totalAssetsSold -->
     - should update lastSettlementDate
     - should set future initial price from chainlink data feed

+ROLE OF CHAINLINK CCIP:

+    - user should be able to buy tokens even from a different chain to our exchange
+    - Future deployed on AVALANCHE.
+    - user must be able to call a contract deployed on polygon which will make the call on our contract on avalanche using ccip to create the trader.
+    - ISSUE:
+        how will we share the 10 usdc alongwith the message of create trader